Gray Team

 Grey Team's comprehensive health and wellness programs directly heal all the invisible wounds of war including, but not limited to: traumatic brain injuries, post-traumatic stress disorder, chronic pain, self-medication, and isolation.

-To accomplish this goal, Grey Team has built a world-class headquarters in Boca Raton, Florida complete with one-on-one personal training, infrared detoxification, low-level laser therapy, acupuncture for pain relief, 3D body scanning, community safe-spaces, and much more.
+To accomplish this goal, Grey Team has built a headquarters in Boca Raton, Florida complete with personal training, infrared detoxification, low-level laser therapy, acupuncture for pain relief, 3D body scanning, community safe-spaces, and more.

 History: There were four teams in total between January 2009 and September 2011, composed of service men and women from across the armed services as well as civilian scientist volunteers.
 Each member of the team was nominated by the various armed services and approved to serve on the team by Admiral Michael Mullen, the Chairman of the Joint Chiefs of Staff.
 Each Gray Team was commanded by Colonel Christian Macedonia, MD, the Chairman’s medical sciences advisor.

 Origins

 Admiral Michael Mullen assumed the office of Chairman of the Joint Chiefs of Staff in August 2007.
 By that point, there had been numerous reports including print newspaper stories by Gregg Zoroya at USA Today and the publication of the RAND Report Invisible Wounds of War criticizing the US military’s weak response to traumatic brain injury and post traumatic stress disorder.
 Determined to avoid the mistakes made in previous conflicts (Agent Orange, Gulf War Syndrome), he established an office within the Joint Staff to work on these issues giving the experts in this office direct daily access.
 In 2008, he recruited COL Christian Macedonia to be his Medical Sciences Advisor.
 They jointly worked on the Gray Team concept and launched the first mission in January 2009.